HBoyd255/CapsLockRemap/README.md

   character of their names.
 For example, if you have a shortcut named "5_GitHub.url", pressing Caps + 5 will open it.
 - Additionally, if you place a shortcut to a web browser in `Shortcuts\BrowserShortcut`, any URL will be opened in that browser.
   The reason for this feature is so I can call my shortcuts using my Firefox redirector, as seen on [my Github](https://github.com/H-Boyd/FirefoxRedirector).

 ### Settings

 - Caps + B => Bluetooth Settings
 - Caps + P => Display Settings
-- Caps + T => Touchpad Settings

 ### Prints